tonomoshia/learning-resources/Contributing.md

 * Exercises.
 Just like tutuorials, but exercises tell the student when something is wrong and let them try to fix it. e.g. [learnrx](http://jhusain.github.io/learnrx/) **#exercises**
 * Project.
 A resource that describes a project for a student and lets the student complete it. **#project**
 * Game.
 A game designed to teach the student how to do something. **#game**
+* Experience.
+An interactive experience, as in educational virtual reality or augmented reality. **#experience**
 * Infographic.
 A graphical visualization of information, somtimes connecting several data sets to reveal a larger picture. **#infographic**
 * Community.
 An online place for students to meet other people interested in the topic so they can learn from each other. **#community**
 * News.
 A resource that lets the student track current developments about the topic. **#news**